entrophae/ism-tools/README.md

     }
 ```

+*** (Note: Different tools need to have their functions named differently, or else the first positioned tool with that function will take its place)

 ### 3. How to create UI

 Please avoid writing raw HTML strings if possible.
 There is a built-in UI builder in the `utility.js` file which provides clean, standardized components